2025/26 Board Members

 The President shall:

-7. Appoint a historian, photographer or other such persons deemed necessary to preserve MSDC history and memorabilia.
+Appoint a promotion, historian, photographer or other such persons deemed necessary to preserve MSDC history and memorabilia.

 The Vice-President shall: